 It is the right time to squeeze the creative juice out of you and create content that will transcend different audience segments.

-The purpose is to drive more engagement for your content by writing them into digital contexts, boosting your property traffic or just getting a brand or product exposure.
+The goal is to drive more engagement for your content by writing them into digital contexts, boosting your property traffic or just getting a brand or product exposure.
 If you can properly utilize content syndication, it can increase your visibility and online reputation.

 Facilitation is a medium of collaboration that often takes place in a free webinar or digital conference which features panelists and complementary brands.
 It will draw more attendees than a solo event would do.